 NAIC 2010 will force producers to take the necessary time to research and fact-find to make sure the product they’re recommending matches the customer's specific needs.
 This is where your secret weapon comes in: an experienced marketer you trust at your independent marketing organization.

-Your marketing coordinator can go over the case specifics with you and make product or solution recommendations.
+Your marketing consultant can go over the case specifics with you and make product or solution recommendations.
 They can also help you document your decisions in case a carrier does ask for written documentation of why you made a particular recommendation.

 The right IMO can help you make better recommendations, save time and stay compliant.